|

 The "technical" term for these people is "dummkopf."

-Interestingly, many German producers speak just as highly of their 2002s as they
+Interestingly, many German producers spoke just as highly of their 2002s as they

 2003, a vintage which is quite different from its two predecessors.
 One